The Car Connection Cadillac CTS-V Overview

 The CTS-V was first launched in the Cadillac lineup in 2004.
 Based on the CTS sedan, but with much more horsepower, a more advanced and track-tuned suspension, upgraded brakes, and unique aerodynamic and interior styling elements.
 The CTS-V rapidly gained credence as a serious performance/luxury sedan.

-Rated at 400 horsepower from its original 5.7-liter LS6 engine, updated in 2006 to a 6.0-liter LS2 V-8 engine also rated at 400 hp, the large and relatively heavy (3,850 pounds) sedan nonetheless offered very brisk acceleration, reaching 60 mph in just 4.6 seconds and reaching a top speed of 163 mph.
-A six-speed manual transmission was the only offering in the first-generation CTS-V. Over its four-year model run, the CTS-V gained various trim and appearance options, but stayed essentially the same mechanically aside from the engine change.
+Rated at 400 hp from its original 5.7-liter LS6 engine, updated in 2006 to a 6.0-liter LS2 V-8 engine also rated at 400 hp, the large and relatively heavy (3,850 pounds) sedan nonetheless offered very brisk acceleration, reaching 60 mph in just 4.6 seconds and reaching a top speed of 163 mph.
+A 6-speed manual transmission was the only offering in the first-generation CTS-V. Over its four-year model run, the CTS-V gained various trim and appearance options, but stayed essentially the same mechanically aside from the engine change.

 The CTS-V Coupe also arrived in 2010 as a 2011 model, sharing the same wheelbase and core mechanical elements as the sedan, but with a much more dramatic, low-profile look, including a more raked windshield and lower roofline.
-The CTS-V Coupe otherwise shares roughly the same key performance statistics with the sedan and wagon.
+The CTS-V Coupe otherwise shared roughly the same key performance statistics with the sedan and wagon.

 Although the CTS sedan was new for 2014, the existing CTS-V models carried over for one more year as 2014 models.
 For the 2015 model year, only the coupe model was carried over.